Cheriton - Bursting with History

 William was a contributor to Blackwood’s Magazine, also publishing two

-works of fiction “The Don and Undergraduate”, 1899 and “A scholar of
+works of fiction, “The Don and Undergraduate”, 1899, and “A Scholar of

 his College”, 1900.
-William died
+William died in January 1932, Norfolk.

 Comments